 Tough Times: Opening the Heart Protector

-February and March have been dynamic months.
-They’ve brought challenges to many of us.
 During this time, many people have been faced with major fears and confrontations.
 I’ve witnessed relationships ending suddenly and dramatically, serious illness, deaths of loved ones, loss of jobs.
-These are all natural worldly occurrences.
-However they seem to have been particularly intense, frequent and widespread this month.
-Astrologically, this makes sense, as we have entered the year of the dragon in the Chinese Zodiac.
-2012 is also said by many to be a year of great shifts and transformations.
-We are also at the end of a Mars Retrograde.
-All these cosmic forces can cause us to feel very destabilized.
+The person combined with the global strife and conflict is putting a lot of us on edge.
+These are all natural worldly occurrences, both the person difficulties as well as the unfortunate global issues.
+However they are particularly intense, frequent and widespread lately.
+All these forces can cause us to feel very destabilized.

 One thing I have learned through my spiritual process: what is outside is also inside.